ijtools/binary-morphology/README.md

 ## Installation

-Simply clone the project into the directory of your choice.
-Then you can edit the pom.xml with informations specific to the project.
-In particular, the name of the project is used by the Eclipse IDE to index the project.

-A sample plugin file is provided in `src/main/java/net.ijt/DemoPlugin.java` file.
-The plugin configuration file is in `src/main/resources/plugins.config`.
+Simply add the jar file into the "plugins" directory, and restart ImageJ/Fiji.
+A new "Morphology" menu will appear in the plugins directory, with the available options.